-Adam also works closely with the firm’s Regulatory Compliance practice as a key member of several of K2 Intelligence’s independent consultant teams.
+Adam also works closely with the firm’s Financial Crimes Risk and Compliance practice as a key member of several of K2 Intelligence’s independent consultant teams.
 In that capacity, Adam works at the direction of federal, state, and/or international regulators to monitor and assess global financial institutions’ compliance with Anti-Money Laundering (AML) and Office of Foreign Assets Control (OFAC) enforcement actions and related consent orders.
 As part of K2 Intelligence’s independent consultant teams, Adam helps lead K2 Intelligence’s reviews of the institutions’ BSA/AML and/or sanctions compliance programs, policies, and procedures.

 Adam’s work spans a spectrum of investigative matters, including internal investigations into potential corruption, fraud, or other malfeasance; risk and compliance assessments; and due diligence.
 He also manages litigation and arbitration support engagements, which frequently include a combination of asset searches, witness interviews, document review, data analytics, and public records investigative work.

 Prior to joining K2 Intelligence, Adam worked as a Senior Intelligence Analyst at the New York Police Department (NYPD) Intelligence Division, where he worked with senior detectives to manage the department’s counterterrorism investigations.